cat-anna/MoonGlare/Doc/LuaScripts/functions.md

 module = require(ModuleName)
 ```

-If *ModuleName* is not valid exception is raised {TODO: make it lua error, not exception}
+If *ModuleName* is not valid error is raised

 currently only internal modules are supported, they cannot be defined inside any loaded container

 ### Internal modules

 * _RuntimeConfiguration_ \
 Visible only in `init.lua` scripts.
-Cannot be accessed in any other situations {TODO: make it not possible to 'save for later'}
+Cannot be accessed in any other situations, reference to object cannot be store for later use.
 Returned object is Engine RuntimeConfiguration.